dherincx92/fpds/README.md

 # fpds
-A no-frills parser for the Federal Procurement Data System (FPDS) ATOM Feed.
+A light-weight, pythonic parser for the Federal Procurement Data System (FPDS) ATOM Feed.
 Reference [here](https://www.fpds.gov/fpdsng_cms/index.php/en/).

 ## Motivation
 The FPDS ATOM feed limits each request to 10 records, which forces users to deal with pagination.
-Additonally, data is exported as XML, which proves annoying for most developers. `fpds` will handle all pagination and data transformation to provide users with a nice JSON representation of the equivalent XML data and attributes.
+Additonally, data is exported as XML, which proves annoying. `fpds` will handle all pagination and data transformation to provide users with a nice JSON representation of the equivalent XML data and attributes.